skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 hours by now.
 They are coated in ash, bruised, and weary.

-Summoning the last of their strength, they press on until they reach the Mages Archives.
+Summoning the last of their strength, they press on until they reach the Magus Archives.
 Once there, they collapse and sleep for the next two days.
 Endo and Garret prepare them a cooked meal in the kitchen.
 Once they have cleaned up and eaten, they meet in the library to plan their next move.